t0bou/Rarity-Skins/README.md

 # Rarity Skins

-Provides an open registry for players of Rarity Manifested to link a NFT as skin for their summoner, and twos collections of skins.
+Provides an open registry for players of Rarity Manifested to link a NFT as skin for their summoner, and two collections of skins.

 ## Usage